-7.5 Driver variables
+7.5 Communication details (Driver variables)

 The driver kit implements a number of driver variables.
+This variables are part of the driver object type Communication details.
 These are divided into:

 - ▶ Information

 - ▶ Configuration

 - Statistics and

 - Error message

 The definitions of the variables implemented in the driver kit are available in the import file drvvar.dbf (on the installation medium in the \Predefined\Variables folder) and can be imported from there.